skalawag/theguidetocuba.io/content.md

 end
 ```

-This approach can get very cluttered, specially when there are parts of HTML
+This approach can get very messy, especially when you need to generate content
-that every page uses (e.g. a navigation menu or a footer) or when there
-is content that needs to be dinamically generated.
-Therefore we separate
+dinamically (e.g. a user's timeline), or parts of the HTML are repeated on every
-it into *views*, which are template files that gets converted to HTML and
+page (e.g. a navigation menu).
+Therefore we separate it into *views*, which are
-sent back to the browser.
+template files that gets converted to HTML and sent back to the browser.

-In this chapter, you'll learn how to organize and render views in the
+In this chapter, you'll learn how to render and organize views.
-application using [mote](https://github.com/soveran/mote), a minimal
-template engine.